mpg cyl disp hp drat wt qsec vs am gear carb

 where \(X_k\) is the matrix of regressors for the \(k\)th cluster and \(U_k\) is the residual vector for the \(k\)th cluster.

-To correct for standard errors, we again use the coeftest
+To correct for standard errors, we again use the coeftest function.

 coeftest(pfit, vcov. = vcHCcluster)